UltraEngine/Documentation/introduction.md

 The **Settings** tab contains various settings for the client application.

 When your license is active, you can select a channel in the **Updates** panel and install the engine.
-If you do not have a license you can get one [here](https://www.ultraengine.com/community/store/category/1-software/).
+If you do not have an active license you can get one [here](https://www.ultraengine.com/community/store/category/1-software/).

 The default channel will contain the current stable build, which does not change.
 You can select a newer version and receive more frequent updates, but the releases will not be as thoroughly tested.
 If you want to switch channels, uninstall the engine and select a new channel to install.